 The easiest way to produce a white Husky is to breed it from two purebred white parents.
 As both parents have the recessive all-white fur gene, all of their puppies will always be white.

-If the puppy receives any other gene, then the recessive gene would be masked by the dominant one and it will have another solid or patterned color like black or gray and white.
+If the puppy receives any other gene, then the recessive gene would be masked by the dominant one, and it will have another solid or patterned color like black, gray, and/or white.
 This is how red and white or black and white Huskies are bred.

 White Huskies can sometimes be bred from other colors of Siberian Husky.
 However, each parent would still need to carry the recessive all-white gene.
 In each litter of puppies bred this way only 25% have a chance of being white.
 This is why it is harder to produce a white Husky from two Siberian Huskies that don’t have all-white fur.

 - White Huskies are notoriously good escape artists.
 It is because of their abilities in the arts of escaping from enclosures that they are nicknamed Houdini.
 A short fence or pet gate will not keep these dogs enclosed, especially if they are somewhere where they don’t want to be.
 They are very good jumpers and need a 6-8 foot fence.
 Their need to escape is driven by their high prey drive which allows them to pick up the scent of nearby small animals.

 - The White Husky is popular all over the world and can live in warmer climates.
 But, people forget that they are best suited for cold weather.
 It can be hard for this dog to adapt to a place that is too hot as their coats were made for the cold.